giraud/reasonml-idea-plugin/docs/architecture.md

 - `ide` contains all editor functionalities
 - `lang` contains parser code, PSI definitions, stubs, etc. for the different languages

+# Modules

+When developing a plugin, you must be aware of the differences between the different products of the Jetbrains family.

+Not every features are available to the editors (for ex: the JS functionality is not present in IntelliJ community).
+Moreover, modules are only exposed in the IntelliJ products.

+There are 2 important concepts:
+- project: a project is a container for a module.
+It can have different modules of different types.
+It doesn't know about the sources.
+- module: a module contains the root sources.
+They have a type that define what language they accept.

+For non-IntelliJ products, the project and the module is a 1-to-1 relation.
+Even if the module is not exposed, it is still present and must be used to find the root of the sources.

+Plugin functionalities are defined in an xml file that uses extension points of the IDE to register classes. there are different xml files:
+- `plugin.xml`: the main entry, contains all entries common to every product.
+It also references the other xml files.
+- `java-deps.xml`: depends on `com.intellij.modules.java` and is only loaded in IntelliJ products;
+- `js-deps.xml`: special post activities when plugin is used in a javascript editor (ex: webstorm)

 # Lexer / Parser

 ## PsiElement